 The fewer buyers who are looking at your property means there will be fewer offers, at lower prices, from less qualified buyers.
 Fewer buyers and fewer offers almost always means less money for the seller.

 So why would a seller want to price their property such as to virtually guarantee the best buyers will ignore it, and instead keep the property on the market for months with successive price cuts, to eventually end up working with one weak, low-ball buyer who chisels them down still further on price?

 It beats the hell out of me.
 But I see it happen all the time.

 You want to get top dollar for your property?
-Unless it’s truly a unique, one-of-a-kind property for which there are very few buyers anyway, the formula is quite simple: price your home just a bit under market, and give your home adequate market exposure before reviewing offers.
+Unless it’s truly a unique, one-of-a-kind property for which there are very few buyers anyway, the formula is quite simple: price your home below market value, and give your home adequate market exposure before accepting an offer.
 This way, instead of working with just one buyer, you the seller will have the luxury of working with several buyers who are ready, willing, and able to compete against each other to buy your property – even if it means they might have to pay a bit over what they’d consider fair market value.

 This is the only way anyone can reasonably expect to sell their house for more than it’s worth.

-If you – or anyone you know – are thinking about selling your house, you’ll also want to grab a copy of my Insider’s Guide to Selling Your Home in Santa Cruz – recently updated for 2012!
+If you – or anyone you know – are thinking about selling your house, you’ll also want to grab a copy of my Insider’s Guide to Selling Your Home – recently updated for 2012!
 You can request a copy over on this page of my site.